jhubble/itunes-data/README.md

 Then run the code to compare and update.
 It expects a version of noda-osa to be in parallel directory (with buffer value increased.)

+Before running, create the track list (the library can sometimes have issues):
+1. Export new library

+node cli.js --tracks lib2.json ~/Library.xml
+cat lib2.json | jq . >newTracksNeat.json

+(repeat the same process to create oldTracksNeat.json)

+2. Run the script
+node compareiTunesLibrary.js

+It will compare the two different versions of JSON libraries.
+Playcounts and last palyed dates in the old that are greater than or newer than those in the new file will be updated in your library.
+(However, a final check will be done to verify that they are actually more up to date than what is in library.)